Punch Imlach: Joining the Maple Leafs

-In February 1964, he traded Dick Duff, Bob Nevin and three young prospects – Rod Seiling, Arnie Brown and Bill Collins – to the Rangers for Andy Bathgate and Don McKenney.
-Nevin played a major role in the Rangers' resurgence in the late 1960s, while Duff won four more Cups with the Canadiens.
-The players acquired by the Leafs were both gone following the next season.
+In February 1964, Imlach traded Dick Duff, Bob Nevin and three young prospects – Rod Seiling, Arnie Brown, and Bill Collins – to the Rangers for Andy Bathgate and Don McKenney.
+While Bathgate and McKenney were both gone following the next season, Nevin played a major role in the Rangers' late 1960s resurgence and Duff won four more Cups with the Canadiens.
 In the 1965 intra-league draft, Imlach left Gerry Cheevers, a young goaltending prospect, unprotected.
-He was snapped up by the Boston Bruins and went on to have a Hall-of-Fame career there.
+Cheevers was snapped up by the Boston Bruins and went on to a Hall of Fame career.

-Following expansion of the NHL from six teams to 12 for the 1967–68 season, the Leafs struggled and Imlach responded by pulling off another big trade.
-In February 1968, he sent Mahovlich, 20-year-old Garry Unger, Pete Stemkowski and the rights to Carl Brewer to the Detroit Red Wings for Paul Henderson, Norm Ullman and Floyd Smith.
-Two months later, he sent 28-year-old Jim Pappin to the Chicago Black Hawks, where he would become one of that team's top scorers.
+The Leafs struggled following the NHL's expansion from six teams to 12 for the 1967–68 season, and Imlach responded by pulling off another big trade.
+In February 1968, he sent Mahovlich, 20-year-old Garry Unger, Pete Stemkowski, and the rights to Carl Brewer to the Detroit Red Wings for Paul Henderson, Norm Ullman, and Floyd Smith.
+Two months later, Imlach sent 28-year-old Jim Pappin to the Chicago Black Hawks, where he would become one of that team's top scorers.

-In December 1968, Imlach was asked by Stafford Smythe to give the coaching job to John McLellan, but Imlach refused and told Smythe to fire him or leave him alone.
-During the season, Mike Walton walked out on the team, saying he wouldn't play for Imlach again.
-He returned about a week later.
-On April 6, 1969, minutes after an early and embarrassing playoff elimination at the hands of the Boston Bruins, Imlach was fired by the Leafs.
+In December 1968, Stafford Smythe asked Imlach to give the coaching job to John McLellan, but Imlach refused and told Smythe to either fire him or leave him alone.
+During the season, Mike Walton walked out on the team, refusing to play for Imlach again, but returned about a week later.
+On April 6, 1969, minutes after an early and embarrassing playoff elimination at the hands of the Bruins, the Leafs fired Imlach.
 He still had a year remaining on his contract, which paid him about $35,000 a year.
-In the dressing room after the announcement was made, veteran Leafs Johnny Bower and Tim Horton both said they would leave with Imlach (they both returned the following season, although neither would remain with the Leafs for long).
-Imlach's assistant, Clancy, had previously said that he would walk away if Imlach was fired, but he was persuaded to stay with the team.
+In the dressing room after the announcement was made, veteran Leafs Johnny Bower and Tim Horton both said they would leave with Imlach (they both returned the following season, although neither would remain with the team for long).
+Imlach's assistant, Clancy, had previously said that he would walk away if Imlach was fired, but was persuaded to stay with the team.
 Jim Gregory was immediately announced as Imlach's replacement as general manager.